Geviktor/Writeups/TryHackMe/RootMe.md

 ## [Privilege Escalation]

-First of all, let's make shell more useful.
+First of all, let's make shell more beautiful.

 `export TERM=xterm`